optimagic-dev/optimagic/docs/source/algorithms.md

     The DFO-LS algorithm :cite:`Cartis2018b` is designed to solve the nonlinear least-squares minimization problem (with optional bound constraints).
-    Remember to cite :cite:`Cartis2018b` when using DF-OLS in addition to estimagic.
+    Remember to cite :cite:`Cartis2018b` when using DF-OLS in addition to optimagic.

     .. math::

         \min_{x\in\mathbb{R}^n}  &\quad  f(x) := \sum_{i=1}^{m}r_{i}(x)^2 \\
         \text{s.t.} &\quad  \text{lower_bounds} \leq x \leq \text{upper_bounds}

-    The :math:`r_{i}` are called root contributions in estimagic.
+    The :math:`r_{i}` are called root contributions in optimagic.

     DFO-LS is a derivative-free optimization algorithm, which means it does not require the user to provide the derivatives of f(x) or :math:`r_{i}(x)`, nor does it